jbaron/cats/README.md

 Introduction
 ============
-CATS is an editor for the TypeScript developer.
-It stands for *C*ode *A*ssistant for *T*ype*S*cript.
-Previously it was called tsEdit, but it turns out there is already an editor with that same name.
-And to avoid any confusion, I decided to rename my editor to CATS.
+CATS is an IDE for the TypeScript developer.
+It stands for Code Assistant for TypeScript.
+CATS is opensource and runs on Linux, Windows and OSX.
+CATS itself is written in TypeScript.

-CATS is not yet a full-blown editor, but it is slowly getting there.
-Right now it has already support for:
+Although not yet feature complete, it is getting there.
+Right now CATS already has built-in suppor t for the following features:

-- Basic code completion:
+- Code completion (just type a dot or Ctrl-Space to invoke it).

-    a) When you type a "." member based code completion will be triggered.
+- Syntax highlighting (and not only for TypeScript).

-    b) Anywhere else you can type control-space to get code completion.
+- Validation of the source code (running in the background) informing you of compiler warnings and errors.

-- Syntax highlighting.
+- Various editing features like folding, indentation (see also help => keyboard shortcuts to see a list).

-- Validation of the source code (running in the background) informing you of any compiler warnings.
+- Compilation, both to a single file or to multiple files.

-- Various basic coding assistance like folding, indentation (see help => keyboard shortcuts to see a list).
+- Running the code from the IDE.

 - Theme support:

 <img src="https://raw.github.com/jbaron/cats/master/artifacts/themes.jpg" height="250px" width="850px" />

-With this version you can now also save a changed file.
-It is however strongly advised to make a backup first before using CATS on your project since the software is still considered to be alpha quality.
+It is strongly encouraged to first make a backup before using CATS on your project since the software is still considered to be of alpha quality.

 Installation & Running it